Is a standard variable mortgage appropriate for you? It depends on your individual circumstances, but here are some things to consider:

-Mortgage interest rates are determined in several different ways and probably the most common is the so-called standard variable rate.
+Mortgage interest rates are determined in several different ways, and probably the most common is the so-called standard variable rateThe interest rate charged by the lender that can vary over t....
 What does the term mean and is it likely to be the appropriate mortgage for your own needs and financial situation?
+In this article, we will discuss this in detail.

 What is a standard variable rate mortgage?